 Finally, he iterated a number of key challenges his command faces.
 Two of the biggest included: 1) How to strike the proper balance between advancing their mission in the nuclear space without detracting conventional force capabilities; 2) How to sustain and enhance the command’s capabilities while still maintaining the funds to modernize amid looming defence budget reductions.

 Eddie Walsh is The Diplomat’s Pentagon (accredited) correspondent.
 His work has been featured by Gulf News, ISN Insights, CSIS, The East Asia Forum, The Jakarta Globe and The Journal of Energy Security.
-He blogs at Asia–Pacific Reporting, can be reached [email protected], and followed@aseanreporting.
+He blogs at Asia–Pacific Reporting, can be reached at [email protected], and followed@aseanreporting.